• Updated on Dec 2, 2025

 The trail from Bhimthang follows scenic views of the hills and Himalayas, with waterfalls very common.
 The hike will be via the riverbank to reach Dharapani, a two-trail junction for travelers to choose.

 Now, the trail diverts towards the Annapurna Region, and those who want to end the trek of Manaslu and descend towards Kathmandu/Pokhara will take a trail towards Beshi Sahar.
-However, those who want to adjoin, hike towards Manang village, a beautiful capital of Manang District.
+However, those who want to join the hike towards Manang village, a beautiful capital of Manang District.

 Discover Altitude has three different PROGRAMS related to the Manaslu Circuit Trek, and those include: a.
 Budget Manaslu Circuit Trek (12 Days) b.
 Manaslu Circuit Trek (14 Days) c.
 Short Manaslu Circuit Trek.

-However, if one is restricted with time, one can skip Tilicho Lake and then go inward to Muktinath the Throung La Pass.
+However, if one is restricted by time, one can skip Tilicho Lake and then go inward to Muktinath via Throrang La Pass.

 Descend from the highest pass of the region, you will end at Muktinath, one of the most religious sites for Hindu and Buddhist followers.
 Muktinath lies above the Kaligandaki River Gorge, the deepest in the world, and is surrounded by the Annapurna and Dhaulagiri Himalayan ranges.